 What causes dry scalp?

-A dry scalp is often caused by:
+Dry scalp is often caused by:

-- washing too often with aggressive shampoos,
+- too frequent washing with aggressive shampoos,

 - lack of healthy fats in the diet,